1. Activity Overview

 2. Searching & Filtering

-- Keyword Search: Type any part of a question or a dashboard name into the search bar to find matching records.
+With potentially thousands of activities, MyQuery provides powerful tools to find exactly what you’re looking for:- Keyword Search: Type any part of a question or a dashboard name into the search bar to find matching records.

 - Date Range: Filter activities by timeframes like Today, This Week, Last Month, or use the Custom Range to select specific dates on a calendar.